Sarnath: 20th century: extensive excavations and restoration

-Friedrich Oertel conducted extensive excavations in 1904-1905.
+Friedrich Oertel conducted extensive excavations in 1904–1905.
 His team focused on the area near stupa "J" (the Dhamek Stupa), stupa "K" ("Jagat Singh stupa", now known as the Dharmarajika Stupa), monastery "L", temple "M", hospital "N", monastery "O", and the Ashokan pillar.
 In March 1905, the team exhumed parts of the base and shaft of the pillar with its Schism Edict, lion capital, and remnants of the dharmachakra sculpture.
 Dating to c.
 241-233 BCE, these are the oldest and most important relics discovered at Sarnath thus far.
 J. Ph.
 Vogel translated the inscription—which was written in the Brahmi of the Maurya period-and tentatively dated it to 249 BCE.

-Present day: archaeological ruins
+Present day

 According to the Mahaparinibbana Sutta (Sutta 16 of the Digha Nikaya), the Buddha mentioned Sarnath as one of the four places of pilgrimage his devout followers should visit and look upon with feelings of reverence.
-Beginning in the late 18th century, ancient sites such as Sarnath have been subjected to extensive archaeological study and restoration.
+During the British East India's colonial rule, ancient sites such as Sarnath were subjected to extensive archaeological study.
+Certain levels of restoration occurred decades later.

 Consequently, Sarnath has regained its former status as a place of pilgrimage, both for Buddhists and Jains.
 In 1998, Sarnath was nominated for inclusion on the United Nations Educational, Scientific and Cultural Organization (UNESCO) list of World Heritage Sites of outstanding universal value to cultural heritage.
 The nomination comprises two groups of monuments: group "A" is represented by the Chaukhandi Stupa, while all other monuments (e.g., temples, stupas, monasteries, and the pillar of Ashoka) are included as part of group "B".

-Sites of greatest importance to Buddhist pilgrims include:
+The sites of the greatest importance to Buddhist pilgrims include: